joymnyaga/TextMining-PdfResume/README.md

-# Text-Mining-CV Screening
+# TextMining-PdfResume

-A personal project that analyzes a resume in pdf format by implementing and visualizing text mining techniques using the 'tm' package in R.
+The following project aims to explore, implement and visualize  text mining techniques as applied on word processing documents, a form of unstructured data.